 - the field has frost or is frozen

 When a field is saturated, the root structure is a lot weaker.
 Playing will cause damage, leading to holes and future closures.

-b) Artificial Turf fields are not closed by the Park Board for rain or snow.
+b) Artificial Turf fields are not usually closed by the Park Board for rain.
 They recommend that play not occur if there is snow accumulation, but playing on snow does not damage the field, and the snow can melt quickly at some sites, so they rely on user discretion.
-View the AT Field Terms & Conditions for more info.
+For specific guidelines on Artificial Turf Usage by Municipality, please see below.